bclover/real-world-functional-programming-book/gitbook/README.md

 This book will teach you all you need to know to start using Functional Programming in the code you write in your day to day job.
 We will cover all the basics, what to practice to get better, and how to compose entire programs using just functions.
 Lastly, we'll give you various strategies for easing it into existing codebases and teams.
 We'll cover it from both perspectives; back-end where you build API's and front end where you build UI's.
 This includes some attitude changes around the various ways of testing.

-While our examples are in dynamic, interpreted languages like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Python](https://www.python.org/), and [Lua](https://www.lua.org/), you can use in any language that has functions with inputs, outputs, and higher order functions.
+While our examples are in dynamic, interpreted languages like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Python](https://www.python.org/), and [Lua](https://www.lua.org/), you can use any language that has functions with inputs, outputs, and higher order functions.
 We'll show examples from other languages that help corroborate existing concepts such as [Go](https://golang.org/) error handling and [Elixir](https://elixir-lang.org/) matching syntax.

 ## Assumed Knowledge